adamrehn/ue4-example-dockerfiles/README.md

 The example Dockerfiles are grouped in subdirectories according to use case:

+- [`dedicated-servers`](./dedicated-servers): examples for packaging dedicated servers for projects.

 - [`pixel-streaming`](./pixel-streaming): examples for packaging projects that use [Pixel Streaming for Linux](https://adamrehn.com/articles/pixel-streaming-in-linux-containers/), grouped by Unreal Engine version.